ksss/type_struct/README.md

 ### Union

-Union is a object express class that some classes as one class like crystal `Union`.
+Union is an object express class that some classes as one class like crystal `Union`.

 `Union#===` check all object with `===` method.